Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 >Yes, where an application supports concurrent subscriptions.
 Platform User subscriptions remain named and are not concurrent.
 Concurrent subscriptions apply at the application level and are purchased in addition to the required Platform User subscriptions.

 #### How does concurrent access work?
->A concurrent subscription is allocated when a Platform User intentionally opens the subscribed application and a subscription is available in the pool.
+>A concurrent subscription is allocated when a Platform User intentionally accesses the subscribed application, including its main views, records, data or other application-specific areas, and a subscription is available in the pool.
 The allocation starts a 120-minute minimum usage period.
 The subscription is returned to the pool after that period has elapsed and the user has intentionally logged out.

+#### Does simply logging in to Hornbill consume a concurrent subscription?
+>No. Logging in as a Platform User does not consume a concurrent application subscription by itself.
+The concurrent subscription is consumed when the user intentionally accesses the subscribed application, including its main views, records, data or other application-specific areas.
+If no concurrent subscription is available, access to that part of the application will fail and the user will be shown an appropriate error or notification.

 #### Is concurrent access released automatically when a user is inactive?
 >No. Concurrent subscriptions are not released by inactivity-based automatic logout.
 The user must intentionally log out.
 If the 120-minute minimum usage period has elapsed and the user has not logged out, a system administrator can end the session and return the subscription to the pool.
 This administrator action cannot be automated.